naninovel/docs/docs/api/index.md

 ## choice

 #### Summary
-Adds a choice option to an active (or default) choice handler actor.
+Adds a choice option to a choice handler with the specified ID (or default one).

 #### Remarks
 When `goto` parameter is not specified, will continue script execution from the next script line.